-For nearly fifty years now, the University of Bonn has been organizing the Junior Year Program with partner universities all around the world.
+For about seventy years now, the University of Bonn has been organizing the Junior Year Program with partner universities all around the world.
 The flexible program structure and the different course offerings present students with a tailor-made study abroad program.
-Despite the name, which reflect traditional models of study abroad, the program is open to Sophomores to Seniors for a semester or year.
-The Bonn study abroad program is designed to:
+While the Junior Year program was originally developed for Junior Year students from US partner universities, the program developed over time and kept its name.
+Today, this fee-paying program is open to students who have completed at least one year of college.
+Most students come from partner universities in North-America and South-East Asia (e.g. Japan, Taiwan, South Korea).
+The program is designed for a full academic year but students can also choose to come for the winter term or the summer term only.

+The program is designed to: